 Some airlines may require ESAs to be in a carrier if they don't fit under the seat.

-No, a landlord cannot deny an ESA in Ohio if you have a valid ESA letter.
+No, a landlord cannot deny an ESA in Ohio if you have a valid letter.
 Under the Fair Housing Act, landlords must make reasonable accommodations for tenants with disabilities, which includes allowing ESAs, even if the property has a "no pets" policy.
 However, the landlord may request documentation of the ESA's legitimacy.

-Get Your ESA Letter Request Started Today
+Start Your Ohio ESA Letter Application Today

 Begin your assessment today and get the documentation you need to secure your ESA owner rights.